 People supported by the service told us staff who visited them were polite, reliable and professional in their approach to their work.
-Comments received included, "The staff who visit me are very reliable.
-I can set my clock by the time of their visits."
-And, "The service have been great for me, I have had no problems with them."
+Comments received included, "I have the same group of staff who know what they are doing."
+And "I get on with my carers who are punctual."